 Moose.
-Many portions of the planning area are important for moose calving and rutting, or are used as winter concentration areas.
-Calving typically occurs from May through June, depending upon location.
+Moose are present throughout the planning area, and many portions are important for moose calving and rutting, or are used as winter concentration areas.
+Calving typically occurs from May through June.
 Uses that are likely to produce levels of acoustical or visual disturbance sufficient to disturb calving, rutting, or post-calving aggregations that cannot be seasonally restricted should not be authorized in these areas.
 Uses may be authorized in these areas at other times of the year.
-DNR authorizations should include seasonal restrictions on activities that would produce significant acoustical or visual disturbance during sensitive periods.
+DNR authorizations shall include seasonal restrictions on activities that would produce significant acoustical or visual disturbance during sensitive periods.

-Moose calving and rutting areas change over time.
-ADF&G should be consulted prior to issuing an authorization in an area suspected to contain such concentrations in order to better determine: 1) the location of calving and rutting areas; 2) when activities within these areas should be avoided; and 3) identify appropriate mitigation measures if no feasible or prudent alternative site exists.
+Moose calving and rutting areas may change over time.
+Consult ADF&G prior to issuing an authorization in an area suspected to contain such concentrations in order to better determine: 1) the location of calving and rutting areas; 2) when activities within these areas should be avoided; and 3) identify appropriate mitigation measures if no feasible or prudent alternative site exists.
 Refer to a management unit's 'Uses and Resources' section in the Resource Allocation Tables to determine whether the presence of a rutting or calving area is likely or if it is a winter concentration area.